digital-inclusion/core/CONTRIBUTING.md

 ## Issues

 There should be an Issue for all the work done on this project.
+If you want to contribute, please find an appropriate Issue first.
+You can find them in the Issues tab or on the Project Board.

+## Project Board

+[The project board on Github](https://github.com/digital-inclusion/core/projects/1) is where we manage the workflow, in Kanban methodology.
+Make sure you only have one Issue In Progress! :)

 ## Step by step instructions